What Is the Difference Between Cryptocurrencies, Tokens, Coins and Altcoins?

 As we just discussed, all coins and tokens are labeled as cryptocurrencies, although most don’t function as a currency or medium of exchange.
 Therefore, the term “cryptocurrency” is somewhat of a misnomer because a currency is a store of value and unit of account.

+When you ask what the difference is between different cryptocurrencies, you may find people drawing comparisons between Bitcoin and whatever other currency you’ve asked about.
 Certainly, Bitcoin fits the proper definition of a currency.
 As a result, Bitcoin deserves the title of a cryptocurrency.
 Given the fact that Bitcoin was the “original” cryptocurrency, the crypto industry simply fell into the habit of classifying all subsequent coins and tokens as cryptocurrencies (which in hindsight, was probably a mistake).

 There are two categories of cryptocurrencies: alternative cryptocurrency coins (i.e. altcoins) and tokens.
 Let’s explore each term in more detail.